Twins top Royals 4-3, move closer to AL Central title

+MINNEAPOLIS (AP) — Two years ago, Randy Dobnak had no idea he would be pitching in the majors this September.
+Without worry, Dobnak and his girlfriend planned their wedding.

+Now he’s getting married eight days after his first big league win.

-MINNEAPOLIS (AP) — Randy Dobnak pitched 5 1/3 innings for his first major league win, and the Minnesota Twins beat the Kansas City Royals 4-3 on Friday night.
+Dobnak pitched 5 1/3 effective innings, and the Minnesota Twins beat the Kansas City Royals 4-3 on Friday night.

-Minnesota won for the sixth time in eight games to maintain its four-game lead over Cleveland in the AL Central.
-It reduced its magic number to clinch the division title to five with eight games to play.
+The Twins won for the sixth time in eight games to maintain their four-game lead over Cleveland in the AL Central.
+They reduced their magic number to clinch the division title to five with eight games to play.

+“Yeah, I’m having the time of my life up here,” Dobnak said.

 Marwin Gonzalez hit a two-run double for the Twins, and Miguel Sanó had a run-scoring triple.